kratisto/docs/pages/manage_and_operate/kms/quick-start/guide.en-ca.md

 > [!warning]
 >
 > The CSR needs to be in JSON format.
-The CSR file will need to be edited so that there are no carriage returns; rater `\n` will have to be inserted where the line breaks were previously, see exemple below.
+The CSR file will need to be edited so that there are no carriage returns; rather, `\n` will have to be inserted where the line breaks were previously (see the example below).
 You can also use third-party tools available online to adjust content into the correct JSON format.
 >

 **Example of certificate creation:**